Battle of Miajadas: Result

 At the end of the action, the 10th Chasseurs had 63 killed and 70 wounded according to Anglo-Spanish sources, while the French authors gave 62 killed including one officer.
 A third source reported 150 French casualties and noticed that Spanish losses were "very low".
 Hourtoulle said that French dead bodies were "horribly mutilated" and added that "a serious bloody check had been contracted by Lasalle's division; this debt, the enemies are going to paid it soon".

 The setback of Miajadas forced Lasalle to release the pursuit, giving time to la Cuesta to receive reinforcements.
 Made confident by the success of his rearguard, the Spanish general positioned his army on the heights of Medellín where the French arrived on 23 March at the morning.
 The ensuing battle was at first favourable to the Spanish but soon turned into disaster.
-On the left, Lasalle's cavalry butchered his Spanish counterpart and cut down vigorously the fleeing defenders, avenging the chasseurs of the 10th Regiment who died at Miajadas.
+On the left, Lasalle's cavalry butchered his Spanish counterpart and cut down vigorously the fleeing defenders, avenging the chasseurs of the 10th Regiment who had died at Miajadas.